corda/corda/docs/source/cordapp-build-systems.rst

  * ``options`` - any relevant task parameters as for ANT task `SignJar <https://ant.apache.org/manual/Tasks/signjar.html>`_ , the minimal set of options to sign using external keyStore is:

-     * ``keystore`` - path to the keystore file, by default cordadevcakeys.jks keyStore shipped with the plugin is used
+     * ``keystore`` - path to the keystore file, by default cordadevcakeys.jks keyStore is shipped with the plugin
      * ``alias`` - the alias to sign under, the default value is `cordaintermediateca`
      * ``storepass`` - password for keystore, the default value is `cordacadevpass`
      * ``keypass``  - password for private key if different than password for the keyStore, the dafualt value is `cordacadevkeypass`